Childhood

 Yitzhak, Gera

-(Photo courtesy of Shulik Mir)
+(Photo collection of Shulik Mir)

 Yitzhak, Leo and Toni

-(Photo courtesy of Shulik Mir)
+(Photo collection of Shulik Mir)

 Yitzhak, Frida, Leo and Toni - Gera, October 1936